abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 </Project>
 ````

 You can just copy & modify the content of the original `.DbMigrations` project.
-This project references to the `.EntityFrameworkCore` project.
-Only difference is the `RootNamespace` value.
+This project references to the `.EntityFrameworkCore` project. **Only difference** is the `RootNamespace` value.

 **Add a reference** to this project from the `.Web` project (otherwise, EF Core tooling doesn't allow to use the `Add-Migration` command).

 ### Create the Second DbMigrationDbContext

-Create a new DbContext for the migrations and call the extension methods to configure database tables for the related modules:
+Create a new `DbContext` for the migrations and call the **extension methods** of the modules to configure the database tables for the related modules:

 ````csharp
 [ConnectionStringName("AbpPermissionManagement")]